w3c/wai-tutorials/source/tables/simple.html.erb.md

 ### Using only `<th>` elements
 {:.ap}

-This table of concerts has the cells in the top row marked up as `<th>` cells without any `scope direction`.
-This is partly because it is such a small table and partly because the data itself is distinctly different in each column.
+This table of concerts has the cells in the first row marked up as `<th>` cells without any `scope` direction.
 Some screen readers will read “Date – Event – Venue” on the “Venue” cell in the table below because the direction of the `<th>` elements is ambiguous.

+This is acceptable because it is such a small table and the data itself is distinctly different in each column.

 {::nomarkdown}
 <%= sample_start %>